Skip to content

 Compared to Acacia Haze, Dried Thyme is much lighter and not nearly as gray.
 The LRV of Dried Thyme is 21.

-These colors are not all that similar, but I wanted to show the comparison anyways, because the Rosemary/Dried Thyme color strip might be in your pile of samples!
+These colors are not all that similar, but I wanted to show the comparison anyways, because the Rosemary/Dried Thyme color strip might be in your pile of swatches!

 Acacia Haze Dupes